10 Mozart myths debunked: from being buried in a pauper's grave to a penchant for wearing brightly coloured wigs

 5. He wrote Symphonies Nos 39-41 as testament, for posterity

-There’s no firm evidence he heard them played.
+There’s no firm evidence Mozart heard them played.
 But he didn’t write them for posterity: he was a pro, not an egotist.
 He undoubtedly wrote them for commercial performance, but was probably stymied by Vienna’s 1788 recession.

 7. He constructed a system for generating minuets by throwing dice

-8. He wore brightly coloured wigs
+8. Mozart Myths: he wore brightly coloured wigs

 Not only did Mozart never wear the party-joke hairpieces featured in the film Amadeus – he rarely wore a wig (only for official occasions).
 What you see in those portraits is his own fair hair, dressed and beribboned, as society men did then.

-9. Mozart increases your intelligence
+9. Listening to Mozart increases your intelligence

-Rauscher, Shaw and Ky (1993) reported that hearing ten minutes of Mozart’s Sonata K448 temporariy increased IQ scores, compared to silence, something that came to be known as 'The Mozart Effect'.
+Rauscher, Shaw and Ky (1993) reported that hearing ten minutes of Mozart’s Sonata K448 temporarily increased IQ scores, compared to silence, something that came to be known as 'The Mozart Effect'.
 But nobody else has replicated this – they’ve only concluded that it’s an effect of mood.

-10. A photograph of Constanze Mozart was taken in 1840
+10: Mozart myths: a photograph of Constanze Mozart was taken in 1840

 An old lady seen standing in a group photo taken at the house of composer Max Keller is rumoured to be Mozart's widow, Constanze.
 It is almost certainly not her – the lenses needed for such outdoor group shots were not pioneered until after her death in 1842.